-The advanced computerized spinal decompression system used at the Atlas Medical Center allows the doctor or therapist to gently and precisely take the pressure off of the pain producing discs and nerves.
+The advanced computerized spinal decompression system used at the Atlas Medical Center allows us to gently and precisely take the pressure off of the pain producing discs and nerves.

 While the treatment is occurring, negative pressure is created inside of the disc.
-This negative pressure actually draws the herniated material back into the disc.
+It has been shown that this negative pressure actually draws the herniated material back into the disc.
 By drawing or shrinking the bulging or herniated disc material back into the disc this also takes the pressure off of the pain producing nerves.
-In addition, by replicating the natural pumping motion of the spine, the discs rehydrate and heal themselves by allowing nutrients to get back into the disc.
+In addition, by replicating the natural pumping motion of the spine, it has been shown that the discs rehydrate and heal themselves by allowing nutrients to get back into the disc.

-Most importantly, unlike cortisone, epidural injections and medications, the results of spinal decompression therapy aren’t short lived.
+Most importantly, unlike cortisone, epidural injections and medications, the results of spinal decompression therapy are often more sustainable.
 A study published in Anesthesiology News in 2003 found that after a four-year follow-up with patients who had undergone spinal decompression therapy 91% remained pain-free.